 Languages for All courses are open to students and staff of the University of Roehampton and members of the public.
-Courses run at Beginner (A1), Elementary (A2) or Lower Intermediate (B1) levels.
+Courses run at Beginner (A1), Elementary (A2) or Lower Intermediate (B1) levels (subject to numbers).
 They are practical, career-boosting, and above all, enjoyable.
-All courses are 60 hours and you will be required to attend two 90-minute classes per week for 20 teaching weeks starting the first week in October and finishing at Easter.
-All classes expect only the respective language to be spoken in class to improve your understanding and oral level of your chosen language from the start.
+All courses are a total of 40 hours for 20 teaching weeks starting the first week in October and finishing at Easter.
+Classes are taught once weekly for 2 hours, students are expected to carry out additional self-study.

-Classes will only run if the minimum class size is reached.
+Classes are subject to the minimum class size

-You must attend two classes per week (2 x 1.5 hours per week) * unless otherwise stated.
+You must attend one class per week (1 x 2 hours per week) * unless otherwise stated.

 Please follow the link to take the test to check your level if you're not a complete beginner.

 |Arabic Beginner (A1)||Grp 1 - Tuesdays 16.00-18.00

 Grp 2 - Mondays 17.00-19.00

 |German Elementary (A2)||(not available for 2016-2017)|